QuasarApp/CopyrightFixer/README.md

 <p align="center"><img src="res/CopyrighFixerBanner_web.png" alt="Logo"></p>

-This is simple console tool for change all copyrigh labels of your source code.
+This is a simple console tool for changing all copyright labels of your source code.

-## Support Features:
+## Supported Features:
- - [ ] Sign all not signed source files.
+ - [ ] Sign all not signed source files
  - [ ] Update copyright data for last owner
- - [ ] Automaticly add new owner if the owner is changed
+ - [ ] Automatically add new owner if the owner is changed

  ## Support Files types
  * cpp